 Even more seriously, and only for the second time in history, a UNESCO site was delisted.
 I would think having a site removed from the World Heritage List would be at least slightly humiliating for a country.
 Which is why I’m surprised Germany would let that happen to Dresden’s Elbe Valley.
 The Waldschlösschenbrücke, a four-lane bridge, is being constructed in the middle of the landscape, the Loreleytal.
 If only they had a Telford bridge.

 Why it’s called the Loreleytal, I have no idea.
 The Loreley (or Lorelei) Rock is in the river Rhine, not the Elbe.
 Know the poem Die Loreley by Heinrich Heine?
 It’s about a maiden who lures river captains to their death by her beautiful singing.
 My mum used to sing it to my brother and me all the time.
 I knew it by heart long before I could actually speak German.
-All 6 verses.
 But I digress.

-Well, the decision didn’t come as shock.
+Well, the decision didn’t come as a shock.
 UNESCO raised the issue several years ago and has reiterated it every year.
 They could have built a tunnel instead of a bridge.
 Is it perhaps simply a case of weighing the financial pros and cons?
 Building the bridge means more to the (local) economy than preserving a World Heritage site?
 Or is it political prestige or stubbornness?

 Whatever the reason, it’s sad.